-Slack for example wants to create a company culture for “grown-ups with children, with lifes beyond work”, he is 42 himself and has kids.
-Hence one of the companies mottos is: “work hard and go home”.
-At 6:30 offices are empty.
+Slack, for example, wants to create a company culture for “grown-ups with children, with lives beyond work.”
+James Butterfield is 42 himself and has kids.
+Hence, one of the company’s mottos is: “work hard and go home.”
+At 6:30pm, offices are empty.
 This would not be the case in other companies.

-These outstanding companies manage tasks and not people and you know what?
-Even the new “Leadership” thinking seems outdated: the job of the leaders is not leading people, but inspiring them, thinking/shaping/speaking possible futures and creating a context for powerful people to perform at their best.
+These outstanding companies manage tasks and not people – and you know what?
+Even the new “leadership” thinking already seems outdated; the job of the leaders is not leading people, but inspiring them, thinking/shaping/speaking possible futures and creating a context for powerful people to perform at their best.

 The “morphic field“ of Silicon Valley

-“The Valley” is not so much a place, but a concept, it is a spirit and it lives in the morphic field of the hippie movement combined with the tech business.
-It is a very special place, unlike any I have seen and experienced anywhere else and it produces also an eco-system of its own, nourished by institutions like Stanford University, representing the business, tech and innoational spirit and Berkeley University on the other end, representing more the human and Hippie spirit and UCSF in between.
-This Area has become a global Hot Spot, attracting people from all over the world combining business, tech, spirituality and openness to new ideas in a very unique way.
+“The Valley” is not so much a place, but a concept; it is a spirit and it lives in the morphic field of the hippie movement combined with the tech business.
+It is a very special place, unlike any I have seen and experienced elsewhere.
+It also produces an eco-system of its own, nourished by institutions such as Stanford University, representing the business, tech and innovational spirit, and Berkeley University on the other end, representing more the human and hippie spirit and UC San Francisco in between.
+This area has become a global hot spot, attracting people from all over the world combining business, tech, spirituality and openness to new ideas in a very unique way.

 This explains why all efforts to “copy” Silicon Valley have to fail.
-There is no need to copy, but the possibility to learn from it and create a cultural field of its own, using the individual strengths of the very region you are in.
-AND: there are many organizations with phantastic cultures that are not in the Silicon Valley, of course.
+There is no need to copy but rather to learn from it and create a cultural field of your own, using the individual strengths of the very region you are in.
+AND there are many organizations with fantastic cultures that are not in the Silicon Valley, of course.

-Why this post is so enthusiastic and so not critical?
+Why this post is so enthusiastic and not critical?

-Most people are so good in questioning everything, searching and finding the “hair in the soup”, always suspicious about a hidden agenda, the downside, the threats (as we say in German “das Haar in der Suppe suchen”).
-Of course not everything is perfect, there are many things we could critizise about FB, Google & Co, but this time I focused on what is great, what can we learn?
+Most people are good in questioning everything, searching and finding the “hair in the soup,” always suspicious about a hidden agenda, the downside, the threats (as we say in German “das Haar in der Suppe suchen”).
+Of course, not everything is perfect, there are many things we can criticize about FB, Google & Co, but this time I focused on what is great, what can we learn?
 What can we appreciate?
-When I told Americans about the European Shitstorm following Mark Zuckerberg’s announcement to donate 99% of his fortune, they just could not believe it.
+When I told Americans about the European shitstorm following Mark Zuckerberg’s announcement to donate 99% of his fortune, they just could not believe it.

 However, like it or not, these companies become more successful and powerful every day, and other companies better speed up on revamping their cultural mindsets, if they want to play any relevant role and ensure their impact in future.

-“Better create something and being critizised than creating nothing and critzising others” – this is my personal Motto.
+“Better create something and be criticized than create nothing and criticize others”